kabitachatterjee/trail-mix-updated/README.md

   - Search through your trails by name

   ## Planned Features:
-  - Google Maps integration to show all trail-heads on a main maps
+  - Google Maps integration to show all trail-heads on a main map
   - Google Map integration for each info-modal to show the actual trail path for the selected trail
   - User Logins/Accounts